happymaurya/happymaurya/README.md

                                                      Hi, I'm Happy Maurya

-I’m a Full-Stack Developer with expertise in the MERN Stack, Mobile Application Development, and a strong foundation in DSA.
+I’m a Full-Stack Developer with expertise in the MERN Stack, Mobile Appl ication Development, and a strong foundation in DSA.
 I build scalable, efficient applications and write clean, maintainable code.

 With experience across both web and mobile, I deliver end-to-end solutions and enjoy solving real-world problems through intuitive and robust technology.